aiidalab/aiidalab-k8s/aws/terraform/README.md

 You need to have the `aws` CLI configured to run correctly from your local machine - terraform will just read from the same source.
 The [documentation on configuring AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) should help.

-This repo provides the `aws-creds` folder in case you do not have admin permissions or want to follow the principle of least privilege.
-In order to run the Terraform commands in the `aws` folder, we will use the minimal policy set defined at the bottom of `iam.tf`.
+The `aws-creds` configuration directory is used to setup a `terraform-bot` user that has exactly tailored permissions to setup the kubernetes infrastructure.
+It is not strictly necessary to use the bot user to create the cluster, however it is recommended to follow the principle of least privilege and instructions following are going to assume the use of the bot user.
-By default (as in, what is uncommented), the folder gives you a new user named `terraform-bot` with policy attachments for the minimal policy set and EFS permissions.
+By default (as in, what is uncommented), the folder will lead to the creation of a new user named `terraform-bot` with policy attachments for the minimal policy set and EFS permissions.

-If you want to experiment with other ways to enable the policies you can try!
-Some of them are present (but commented out) in the same file.
+Those policies are defined in the `iam.tf` file.

 If you want to create this user, go into `aws-creds/iam.tfvars` and make sure the value of `profile` is the correct awscli profile you want to use.
 Then, run the following: